All Articles

 • Texture: Slightly denser and more substantial

-Where to Find Sweet Potato Balls in Singapore
+Where to Find Them in Singapore

-• Hawker centres — Some traditional dessert stalls serve them, though they are becoming rarer
+• Hawker centres — Some traditional dessert stalls serve them, though they are becoming rarer as older hawkers retire

 • Online delivery — Frozen options like ours make it easy to enjoy at home anytime

-Why Frozen Sweet Potato Balls?
+Why Frozen Works

-The answer is yes — when done right.
-The key is flash-freezing the balls and soup shortly after preparation, which locks in the texture and flavour.
-When you reheat them, the tapioca flour in the balls rehydrates naturally, and you get the same QQ texture as freshly made.
+The key is flash-freezing shortly after preparation, which locks in texture and flavour.
+When you reheat, the tapioca flour rehydrates naturally and you get the same QQ texture as freshly made.

-1. Pour the entire contents of the packet into a pot
+1. Pour contents into a pot

-2. Heat over medium heat for 5-7 minutes
+2. Heat over medium for 5-7 minutes

-3. Stir occasionally to prevent sticking
+3. Stir occasionally

 4. Serve warm

-Microwave Method
+Microwave

-1. Transfer contents to a microwave-safe bowl
+1. Transfer to microwave-safe bowl

-2. Cover loosely with a lid or cling wrap
+2. Cover loosely

-3. Heat for 3-4 minutes
+3. Heat 3-4 minutes

 4. Stir and serve

-Order Sweet Potato Balls Online
+Order Online

 Browse our products or contact us to learn more.